 Benzoyl peroxide travels deeper into the layers of your skin to dissolve the build-up of sebum and infuse the pores with oxygen in order to destroy the airless environment where C. acnes bacteria thrive.

 What Does Benzoyl Peroxide Do To Your Face?

 Benzoyl peroxide is exceptionally efficient when it comes to treating inflammatory acne such as cysts and nodules, but it is less effective in treating blackheads and whiteheads because although they are considered as acne, these are a mild form of non-inflammatory acne.

-It is a potent agent that works quickly to destroy the perfect airless environment where P. acnes bacteria thrive and reduce acne breakouts on your face as early as five days after starting treatment.
+It is a potent oxidizing agent that works to destroy the perfect airless environment where C. acnes bacteria thrive and reduce acne breakouts on your skin as early as five days after starting treatment.